Ticks

 Like scorpions, spiders and mites, ticks are arachnids, not insects.
 Adult ticks have eight legs, two body segments and a shield-like scale — known as a scutum — right behind their heads.
 Ticks vary in size, body color and scutum color depending on the tick's species, sex and life stage.

-Most tick species stay within defined regions of the country, but the ranges of ticks and the pathogens they carry are expanding.
-These identifying features can help you distinguish between four troublesome U.S. tick species:
+Most tick species found in the United States stay within certain regions of the country.
+But the ranges of tick species and the pathogens they carry continue to expand.
+These identifying features can help you distinguish between four troublesome tick species found in the United States:

-• Black-legged ticks – Also known as deer ticks, this species is about half the size of dog ticks.
+- Black-legged ticks - Also known as deer ticks, mature ticks in this species are about half the size of dog ticks.
 The females have orange-red bodies with a dark brown-black scutum.
 Males are entirely dark brown.
 These ticks transmit the pathogens that cause Lyme disease, Powassan virus and other conditions.
 They're most common in the Northeast and Upper Midwest.

-• Brown dog ticks – Both females and males of this species are solid brown.
-Close in size to American dog ticks, they're the only U.S. tick species found coast to coast.
+- Brown dog ticks - Both females and males of this species are solid brown.
+Close in size to American dog ticks, they're the only tick species found coast to coast in the United States.
 These ticks transmit the pathogens behind Rocky Mountain spotted fever.
 They can also live and reproduce indoors, causing major indoor infestations year-round.

 SIGNS OF TICKS